 Our legal team represents individuals and businesses filing under Chapter 7 and Chapter 13 bankruptcy.
 We can also help those who are filing under Chapter 11 reorganization bankruptcy and Chapter 12 if they are considered a family farmer.

-When you work with us, our goal is to protect your assets and help you regain financial stability to the extent that the law allows.
+When you work with us, our goal is to protect your assets and help you regain financial stability to the extent permitted by law.

 We have listed specific details that may pertain to your situation below: